sklitko/kawakawa/src/pages/en/index.md

       cardtitle: Coffee card
     thirdrightcard:
       cardtext: >-
-        Drink a cup of coffee and look into the future with the help ofthe ritual of guessing on the coffee grounds.
+        Drink a cup of coffee and look into the future with the help of the ritual of divination on the coffee grounds.
       cardtitle: Divination
   header: ' Awesome Features'
   subheader: >-